-Contract work vs full-time employment, which is best for you?
+Freelance vs permanent employment, which is best for you?

 The workforce is evolving.
-There’s an emergence of contract work opportunities and it comprises 40% of the workforce today (a number that continues to rise).
-That now begs the question, is contract work right for you?
+There’s an emergence of freelance work opportunities and it comprises 40% of the workforce today (a number that continues to rise).
+That now begs the question, is freelance work right for you?

-Full disclosure, as a platform that connects consultants and contract workers to companies, we understand we may seem a wee bit biased here.
-But that’s also why we understand that contract work isn’t for everyone.
+Full disclosure, as a platform that connects contract workers to companies, we understand we may seem a wee bit biased here.
+But that’s also why we understand that freelancing isn’t for everyone.
 So we decided to write this comparison article to give you as much info about both options.
 This way, you can see what type of work will work best for you (see what we did there).

-So, if you’re not sure which is right for you or you’re on the fence about making the switch, check out this list that compares contract work vs full-time employment.
+So, if you’re not sure which is right for you or you’re on the fence about making the switch, check out this list that compares contract work vs permanent employment.

 Lifestyle & Flexibility